cyclops-experiments/.github/profile/README.md

-## Experiments in immutablity, atomicity, virtual machines, containers in Linux.
+## Experiments in immutablity, atomicity, virtual machines, containers in Linux. 🐧🔮
-### Magic Inside! 🐧🔮